Skip to main content Skip to docs navigation

 • We were unable to put this in place for the initial release of Wotja for the reasons explained here.

-• Note: This change again means our Subscription (SUB) options again have a useful role because an active SUB will unlock the stated Pro or Play mode in any relevant Wotja App (and Plug-in) installed via your App Store User Account ID, whatever the major version of Wotja..
+• Note: This change again means our Subscription (SUB) IAP options again have a useful role because an active SUB IAP will unlock the stated Pro or Play mode in any relevant Wotja App (and Plug-in) installed via your App Store User Account ID, whatever the major version of Wotja..

-4. NEW: Further development of the above OTB mechanism DONE; W23.8.0:
+4. NEW: Further development of the above OTB IAP mechanism DONE; W23.8.0:

 How we arrived at the Featuregrade Model (if you are interested!)